The purpose of a Network’s Router is to decide what Agent to call based off the current Network State.

 Code-based routing is great when you want deterministic, predictable behavior.
 It’s also the fastest option since there’s no LLM calls involved.

-Agent Routers (autonomous routing)
+Routing Agent (autonomous routing)

-import { Network, agenticOpenai as openai } from '@inngest/agent-kit';
+import { createRoutingAgent } from '@inngest/agent-kit';

 const network = createNetwork({